Project update: January 2017

 Tacoma Power is planning to replace the 19 aging lattice towers on and near North 21st Street with 12 steel monopoles on every other block.
-Construction is scheduled to start in April 2018.
-As part of the project, Cushman Substation will be disconnected from the electrical system, and equipment in its fenced yard will be removed.
-The building will remain untouched by the project.
-Decisions about the building’s future have not yet been made.
+As part of the project, Cushman Substation will be disconnected from the electrical system.

-What is happening to the old power towers in the median of N. 21st Street in Tacoma?
+What will happen to the old power towers in the median of N. 21st Street in Tacoma?

-Tacoma Power will tear down the bulky, rusty lattice towers on the otherwise picturesque 1.25 miles between N. Highland and N. Adams and replace them with sleek, galvanized steel poles.
+Tacoma Power will tear down the bulky, rusty lattice towers on the otherwise picturesque 1.25 miles between North Highland and North Adams and replace them with sleek, galvanized steel poles.

 Why do the towers need to come down?